cdfmlr/pyflowchart/README.md

 ## Quick Start

-To flowchartlize your python codes in `example.py`，run:
+Want to **flowchart your Python code in `example.py`?** Run this:

 ```sh
 $ python -m pyflowchart example.py
 ```

 > ⚠️ PyFlowchart works with **Python 3.7+**.
+To check your Python version, run [`python --version`](https://docs.python.org/3/using/cmdline.html#cmdoption-version).
+>
-To check your python version, please run [`python --version`](https://docs.python.org/3/using/cmdline.html#cmdoption-version).
-If there are both Python 2 and Python 3 installed, it could require you to use `python3` instead of `python`, though this is becoming rare due to the [sunset of Python 2](https://www.python.org/doc/sunset-python-2/).
+> If you have both Python 2 and Python 3 installed, you may need to use `python3` instead of `python`.
+This is becoming less common as [Python 2 is sunsetting](https://www.python.org/doc/sunset-python-2/).

 PyFlowchart will output the generated flowchart.js DSL.
-Go to http://flowchart.js.org or use editors like [Typora](https://support.typora.io/Draw-Diagrams-With-Markdown/#flowcharts) to turn the output code into a rendered diagram.
+You can convert the output code to a rendered diagram by going to http://flowchart.js.org or using editors like Typora.

-To specify a function (or a method in a class) to flowchartlize:
+**To specify a function (or a method in a class) to flowchartlize:**

+- Use the `-f` flag to specify the function or method name.

 ```sh
 $ python -m pyflowchart example.py -f function_name